The following is the expanded version of an article posted by Foreign Policy in Focus on December 29, 2010

 This past September, US Secretary of State Clinton drew criticism for comparing Mexico today to “Colombia twenty years ago” and calling for heightened efforts to combat Mexican drug trafficking.
 Most of that criticism questioned whether the analogy was appropriate or whether the statement was an unnecessary affront to a close US ally, the Mexican government of Felipe Calderón.
 But the more significant part of Clinton’s comments was her enthusiastic praise for Plan Colombia—the massive military aid package started by her husband in 1999—and her insistence on the need “to figure out what are the equivalents” for other regions, particularly Mexico, Central America, and the Caribbean .

 The idea that Plan Colombia should be emulated anywhere is appalling to those acquainted with Colombia’s human rights record, which has been the worst in Latin America for the past twenty years.
 Ché Guevara once famously called for “two, three, many Vietnams” in order to overthrow capitalist imperialism in the Third World.
-Clinton’s call for the replication of the Colombia model elsewhere is some ways no less bold, for she too was calling for a kind of international transformation.
+Clinton’s call for the replication of the Colombia model elsewhere is some ways no less bold, for she too was calling for a kind of international transformation—albeit of an almost diametrically-opposed variety.
 On the other hand, that prescription appears less surprising when grounded in the broader context of recent US policy toward Latin America.

 The Colombia Model: For Whom Did It “Work”?